COVID-19 Information and Resources

 - The Dennis Learning Center offers peer academic coaching to help students adjust their study and motivation strategies for all types of course delivery.
 Students can schedule an appointment for an individualized consultation on CarmenZoom.

-- The Office of Student Life has compiled a list of COVID-19 resources and COVID-19 FAQs for undergraduate students.
+- The Office of Student Life has compiled a list of COVID-19 resources for undergraduate students.